Seán O'Casey: Politics

-As his interest in the Irish nationalist cause grew, O'Casey joined the Gaelic League in 1906 and learned the Irish language.
+As his interest in Irish nationalism grew, O'Casey joined the Gaelic League in 1906 and learned the Irish language.
 At this time, he Gaelicised his name from John Casey to Seán Ó Cathasaigh.
 He also learned to play the Uilleann pipes and was a founder and secretary of the St. Laurence O'Toole Pipe Band.
 He joined the Irish Republican Brotherhood, and became involved in the Irish Transport and General Workers Union, which had been established by Jim Larkin to represent the interests of the unskilled labourers who inhabited the Dublin tenements.
 He participated in the Dublin lock-out but was blacklisted and could not find steady work for some time.

 In 1912 Casey joined James Connolly's Socialist Party of Ireland.
 In March 1914, he became General Secretary of Larkin's Irish Citizen Army, which would soon be run by James Connolly.
 On 24 July 1914 he resigned from the ICA, after his proposal to ban dual membership in both the ICA and the Irish Volunteers was rejected.

 One of his first satirical ballads, "The Grand Oul' Dame Britannia", was published in The Workers' Republic on 15 January 1916 under his penname An Gall Fada.